-Edinburgh-Yes, I ate Haggas
+Edinburgh-Yes, I ate Haggis

 Someone’s having a bad day

-💬 First Impressions
+💬 First Take

 Green, hilly, a great combo of old and new, and home to some of the pubbiest pubs in all of Europe.

 I love the vibe here.
 The pubs are packed, the food’s fine, and the tourist stuff runs deep.
-The people are EPICALLY nice — top 2–3 in Europe, easy.
+The people are EPICALLY nice- top 2–3 in Europe, easy.
 Like a 9+ on the niceness scale.

-Really enjoyed this trip and will definitely go back — haggis and all.
+Really enjoyed this trip and will definitely go back-haggis and all.

 Poor Elizabeth-she’s lost her head